BlueFish01/coffeeShopApp/README.md

 ```
 phpmyadmin will be runing at
 <http://localhost:8080/>

-Go to your browser and type [http://localhost:8080/](http://localhost:8080/) User = root ,password is “CSS326” for access phpmyadmin
+Go to your browser and type [http://localhost:8080/](http://localhost:8080/) User = root ,password is “CSS326” for access to phpmyadmin

 to connect to database don’t forget to install php-MySQL
 phpmyadmin will be runing at